 Electronic Thesis and Dissertation

-Fall 2018 Thesis and Dissertation Workshop: What do I need to do before I graduate?
+Spring 2019 Thesis and Dissertation Workshop: What do I need to do before I graduate?

 Covers: Online Submission, Copyright, Deadlines, and Formatting

 The workshop is offered once in the spring and once in the fall.
 For those unable to attend this session, there is a recording and slides from a previous workshop (with the same content) linked below.
-You may find more information about the workshop, please review the links below.
+To find more information about the workshop, please review the links below.
 If you have questions about this workshop, please contact Marianne Reed.

 This workshop covers what you need to know as soon as you get ready to submit your thesis or dissertation, including: